singularity-energy/singularity-energy-python-sdk/docs/source/notes/event_types.rst

 Plant Operation
 ^^^^^^^^^^^^^^^^

-Singularity also offers historical information on all energy plants in the US for the year 2019.
+Singularity also offers historical information on all large energy plants in the US for the year 2019.
 The event type to query is:

- - raw.plant_operation: event time put on 1 hour mark for every plant.
+ - raw.plant_operation: event time put on 1 hour mark for many plants.
+ - raw.plant_operation_summary: event time put on midnight UTC time of the start of the month for many plants.

 Here is an example event::